Concrete mixer: Concrete mixing transport trucks

 "Rear discharge" trucks require both a driver and a "chuteman" to guide the truck and chute back and forth to place concrete in the manner suitable to the contractor.
 Newer "front discharge" trucks use a rear engine and have controls inside the cab of the truck to allow the driver to move the chute in all directions.
 The first front discharge mixer, patented in 1974, was designed and built by Royal W. Sims of Holladay, Utah, United States.

 Concrete mixers are equipped with two or more axles.
 Four-, five- and six-axle trucks are the most common, with the number being determined by the load and local legislation governing allowable loads on the road.

-The axles are necessary to distribute the load evenly, allow operation on weight restricted roads, and reduce wear and tear on normal roads.
+The axles are necessary to distribute the load evenly, allow operation on weight-restricted roads, and reduce wear and tear on normal roads.
 A two- or three-axle truck during the winter when road weight limits are reduced has no usable payload in many jurisdictions.
 Other areas may require expensive permits to operate.

 Additional axles other than those used for steering ("steers") or drivetrain ("drives") may be installed between the steers and drives, or behind the drives.
 Mixers commonly have multiple steering axles as well, which generally result in very large turning radii.
 To facilitate maneuvering, the additional axles may be "lift axles", which allows them to be raised off the ground so that they do not scrub (get dragged sideways across the ground) on tight turns, or increase the vehicle's turning radius.
-Axles installed behind the drives are known as "tag axles" or "booster axles", and are often equipped to turn opposite to the steering axle to reduce scrubbing and automatically lift when the truck is put into a reverse gear.
+Axles installed behind the drives are known as "tag axles" or "booster axles", and are often equipped to turn opposite to the steering axle to reduce scrubbing and automatically lift when the truck is put into reverse gear.

 Tractor trailer combination mixers where the mixer is installed on a trailer instead of a truck chassis are used in some jurisdictions, such as the province of Quebec where even six-axle trucks would have trouble carrying a useful load.

 Concrete mixers generally do not travel far from their plant, as the concrete begins to set as soon as it is in the truck.
 Many contractors require that the concrete be in place within 90 minutes after loading.
 Some trucks in dry climates are equipped with the capability of adding water in spray form during the trip, especially on long trips.
 If the truck breaks down or for some other reason the concrete hardens in the truck, workers may need to enter the barrel with jackhammers or the company has to scrap the entire drum.

 Stephen Stepanian filed a patent application for the first truck mixer in 1916.

 Trucks weigh 20000 to 30000 lb, and can carry roughly 40000 lb of concrete although many varying sizes of mixer truck are currently in use.
 The most common truck capacity is 10 cuyd.

 Most concrete mixers in the UK are limited to a speed of 56 mph.